Is AI HIPAA Compliant for Therapists?

 Samantha Schalk, LMSW-C, LMSW-M, CAADC, CIMHP, BCP3

-Samantha is a licensed mental health professional, private and group practice owner, and the founder of Guardian Clinical Essentials™, where she helps therapists and group practices implement practical, audit-ready HIPAA and state-specific compliance systems.
+Samantha is a licensed mental health professional, private and group practice owner, and the founder of Guardian Clinical Essentials™.

 Related HIPAA Resources